Walnut Stain and Walnut Shells in Violin Making

 Crushed walnut shells are excellent for producing traditional decoction stains and provide a natural, lightfast base for custom formulations.
 Both products are easy to work with, authentic in effect, and especially appreciated by violin makers and restorers who rely on natural materials and historic techniques.

-Dear customers, We’re taking a short break!
+Dear customers, we're taking a short break!

 Thank you for your understanding and patience!